ThingSet/thingset.github.io/docs/2c_binary_mode.md

 ## Update data

-Requests to overwrite the value a data node.
+Requests to overwrite the value a data object.

 The device must support a patch request using the same CBOR data type as used in the response of a GET or FETCH request for the given objects.
 Optionally, the device may also accept different data types (e.g. float32 instead of int) and convert the data internally.